Audience: Quality engineers, quality technicians, and metrology teams running recurring FAIs.

 - Flag ambiguous callouts early (stacked limits, mixed units, partial dimensions).

-- Run a reconciliation pass: balloon count equals populated rows in the Excel workbook.
+- Run a reconciliation pass: balloon count equals populated rows in the CSV file output.

-- Export audit-ready outputs (ballooned PDF plus XLSX).
+- Export audit-ready outputs (ballooned PDF plus CSV file).

 - Store outputs with revision tags and retention policy labels for traceability.